L-udo/Obs-VCam-Changer/README.md

 # Features:
 ```
-- Support for virtual camera plugin for OBS
+- Support for changing virtual camera plugin for OBS's name
-- Support for inbuilt virtual camera on OBS
+- Support for changing inbuilt virtual camera on OBS's name
 - Gui interface
 - Windows ONLY